 - Articles (example)

 - Scripts (example)

 Don’t get hung up on trying to include too many types of content in your portfolio.
 Just as it’s a good business strategy for companies to pick a niche, it can also be beneficial to narrow down your copywriting work to just a few categories.

-For example, you might position yourself as the web copywriting expert and include SEO work, home page copy and e-commerce product descriptions in your portfolio.
+For example, you might position yourself as the web copywriting expert and include SEO work, home page copy, blog posts, and e-commerce product descriptions in your portfolio.
 Or, if you wanted to position yourself as an ad copywriting expert, you might include a magazine snippet, a radio commercial script and a Facebook ad in your portfolio.